MarionetteLabs/marionette-changelog-detail/README.md

 #### Behaviors

 - `Behaviors` now support a means to group behaviors together.
-Any Behavior can now have a behavior key of its own, very similar to how a view can have behaviors.

 #### Regions

 - Regions now throw an error when they are instantiated with a nonexistent el.
-Previously this was a silent failure.

 - Regions now use `.innerHtml` when clearing contents as compared this `this.$el.empty()`.